 When stock options are granted by the Company, a corresponding number of ordinary shares of Century is reserved for issuance under those stock options and therefore deducted from the pool of ordinary shares available for issuance as equity-based incentive compensation under the Equity Incentive Plan.
-Similarly, when other forms of equity-based incentive compensation are granted by the Company, to the extent that payment of such incentives may be made in ordinary shares, a corresponding number of ordinary shares would be reserved for issuance under those incentive awards and that number of ordinary shares would therefore be deducted from the pool of ordinary shares available for issuance as equity-based incentive compensation under the Equity Incentive Shares available for issuance as equity-based incentive awards and that number of ordinary shares would therefore be deducted from the pool of ordinary shares available for issuance as equity-based incentive Compensation under the Equity Incentive Shares available for issuance as equity-based incentive compensation under the Equity Incentive Shares available for issuance as equity-based incentive compensation under the Equity Incentive Plan.
+Similarly, when other forms of equity-based incentive compensation are granted by the Company, to the extent that payment of such incentives may be made in ordinary shares, a corresponding number of ordinary shares would be reserved for issuance under those incentive awards and that number of ordinary shares would therefore be deducted from the pool of ordinary shares available for issuance as equity-based incentive compensation under the Equity Incentive Plan.